 APA Format Workshop

 This workshop covers the basics of APA format, including how to properly incorporate in-text citations with either a signal phrase or a parenthetical citation, how to cite multiple authors, and how to construct a reference page.
 As formats tend to change frequently, this workshop will cover changes from the previous edition to the most recent edition i.e., the 6th edition to the 7th edition.
 This workshop is essential for all students in Education courses, as instructors note that APA format errors occur frequently in student papers.
 This workshop is offered twice per quarter.
 For information on upcoming workshops, please follow the ‘Schedule of workshops’ button above.

-This workshop goes in-depth on research best practices, such as how to generate search terms; how to use Boolean operators; how to search using google scholar or the library databases (and the differences between them); and, how to identify reputable sources.
-This workshop is best for students beginning their upper-division Education coursework; however, it will benefit students at any point in their academic journey.
+At this workshop, UCR Librarian, Michael Yonezawa, and SOE Writing Support Coordinator, Delaney Rood, provide in-depth knowledge on effective research strategies, such as how to generate search terms, how to use Boolean operators, how to search using google scholar and the library databases (and the differences between them), and how to organize research.
+This workshop is essential for all students prior to beginning their upper-division Education coursework, however, it will benefit students at any point in their academic journey.
 Those students who are interested in pursuing graduate school will rely heavily on the skills obtained at this workshop.
-This workshop is offered once or twice per quarter, dependent upon attendance rates and student interest.
-For information on upcoming workshops, please follow the ‘Schedule of workshops’ button above.